Romania is one of the poorest countries in Europe, with 14 per cent of the population living below the poverty line.

 We are determined to build upon the success of our early intervention and education programmes.

-- At the moment, when deafblind young people leave school they have few options – and often become housebound and dependent.
-We are piloting a new programme which will help deafblind young people gain greater independence, develop work skills and have the chance to hold down a job.
+- At the moment, when young people with deafblindness leave school they have few options – and often become housebound and dependent.
+We are piloting a new programme which will help young people with deafblindness gain greater independence, develop work skills and have the chance to hold down a job.

-- We will be working in partnership with special schools and government departments in Bucharest, Galati and Iasi to select and train - in the first instance - 21 deafblind young adults.
+- We will be working in partnership with special schools and government departments in Bucharest, Galati and Iasi to select and train - in the first instance - 21 young adults with deafblindness.

 Sense International (Romania)